keddo/instagram-clone/README.md

 # Instagram Clone
-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).I build an [Instagram](https://instagram.com/) clone.
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this project I build an [Instagram](https://instagram.com/) clone.

 ![screenshot](./app_screenshot.png)